Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 - After each meal and any sugary or starchy snacks

-But it’s not just how often you brush — it’s also how you brush, stresses Dr. Wolff.
+But it’s not just how often you brush — it’s also how you brush.
 Start with a soft toothbrush and angle it toward your gumline with small, circular motions.
 For guidance, it’s also a good idea to have your dentist or hygienist give you a mini-tutorial in their office.
-“Sometimes just seeing your dentist do it in a mirror can make it easier for you to understand how to do it properly,” says Dr. Wolff.

 If possible, use an electric or sonic toothbrush instead of a manual one.
 They appear to work better at reducing dental plaque and gum inflammation.
 A powered toothbrush may also help if you have arthritis in your hand or wrist.
-That that can make it harder to brush thoroughly, Dr. Wolff adds.
+That can make it harder to brush thoroughly.

 What about toothpaste and mouthwash?
-There are many toothpastes and rinses that are touted to improve gum health.
+There are many toothpastes and rinses that claim to improve gum health.
 But the most important thing is to use toothpaste with fluoride.
-“All the mouthwash in the world won’t make a difference if you don’t brush the right way,” says Dr. Wolff.

 3. Don’t forget to floss

 It’s easy to want to skip flossing when you’re tired and just ready to crawl into bed.
 But it’s important to floss daily to remove plaque that may have gotten stuck between your teeth.
-If hand or wrist arthritis makes it difficult to use floss, Dr. Wolff suggests trying an interdental brush, which is easier to hold.
+If hand or wrist arthritis makes it difficult to use floss, try an interdental brush.
+It's often easier to hold.

 4. Quit using tobacco